Codeinwp/pirate-forms/readme.txt

 == Screenshots ==

 1. Screenshot 1.
-How to use in posts/pages
+How to use contact form in posts/pages
 2. Screenshot 2.
-How to customize labels
+How to customize contact form labels
 3. Screenshot 3.
 How to use reCaptcha
 4. Screenshot 4.
 Enabling SMTP